 Document what policy and contingency plan changes need to be made and develop a plan for addressing those changes.

 Underway, not completed: This task has been initiated and is underway.
 A separate weekly call has been established to provide increased management oversight of this task.
+The responsibility for this task has also been shifted to the OSG Security Officer.
 The current version can be found at: https://osg-docdb.opensciencegrid.org:440/cgi-bin/ShowDocument?docid=1109

 Develop a transition plan with a list of users (current OSG users and any agreed upon identified DOE Grids user communities) who should be invited to try out the new OSG CA and a timeline for their invitation.